LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/README.md

 #### GLES1 Known limitations

+- Certain editor gizmos and vertex colored meshes render as white.
 - Viewports do not render correctly in the editor, and escape the main viewport.
   The engine expects the editor viewport to use a framebuffer object, but FBOs are not implemented for the GLES1 renderer at the moment.
 - Render targets/viewport textures especially do not work.